Something Necessary: Plot

-Kitur's awakening from coma fills Anne with hope that everything will now be alright.
+Kitur's awakening from the coma fills Anne with hope that everything will now be alright.
 It isn’t long, however, before she begins to encounter new obstacles.
-As her relentless optimism slowly gives way to depression construction bills mount and her young son transforms into a sullen and resentful pre-teen.
-When he is taken away from her this is the final straw: Anne needs a miracle.
+As her relentless optimism slowly gives way to depression, bills mount and her young son transforms into a sullen and resentful pre-teen.
+When he is taken away from he,r this is the final straw: Anne needs a miracle.

 As the film draws to a close, Joseph observes his mother working and wonders what the point of it all is.
 He decides to shed his violent past and leave the village to start a new life in Nairobi with the girl of his dreams.
 As this is happening, Anne finds her faith unexpectedly restored through an anonymous gift which gives her the courage and the strength she so badly needs to stand up, face her past and move on.